 Note that Gilbert has given us no insight or answer according to the Calvinist doctrine of unconditional election, or any of his other “doctrines of grace.”
 We know nothing of their relevance to the gospel nor how they apply to the gospel as “good news.”

 In contrast to unconditional election, here Gilbert, following Scripture, puts a condition upon becoming one of “God’s people.”
 They are those who repent and believe.
 Note that it is not possible or relevant that those who do repent and believe know that they have also been “unconditionally elected” by God, that is, predestined to be saved before the creation of the world.
-That is something they would presume for themselves.
-Indeed, they would have to the good news of a non-Calvinist gospel first to be saved.
+That is something they would have to presume for themselves.
+Indeed, they would have to hear the good news of a non-Calvinist gospel first to be saved.
 It would only be afterwards that, for whatever reasons, they would adopt Calvinism which is antithetical to the “good news” they heard when they first believed.

 It needs only to be pointed out here that the issue of election in Scripture is a designation rooted in God’s dealing with his chosen (“elect”) people Israel in the Old Testament which is a designation, as Gilbert states, that is now given to those who believe in Christ.
 There need be no implication of an unconditional election to salvation.